The Bat Hanadiv Foundation No 3

 How does The Bat Hanadiv Foundation No 3 spend its money?

 The Bat Hanadiv Foundation No 3 directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to The Bat Hanadiv Foundation No 3 tax-deductible?